 Manu's workout business is declining.
 His two partners think they should rent out space to a Zumba instructor which not only would attract women fitness seekers, but also get more men who could ogle the women, especially the instructor.
 Maanvi is certainly attractive, well spoken and feminine.

-The reveal comes early, but after a sex relationship has been established.
+The reveal comes early, but after a sexual relationship has been established.
 Shock and feelings of betrayal.
 He didn't know what a trans girl was and went into a fit.
 He wanted her to leave the city as well as the business.
 His partners pointed out that they were now making money and everyone was happy, including his two sisters who were constantly trying to get him married off.
 Word spread quickly and hit a peak when his sisters created a big fuss at a Zumba class that went viral, feeling their brother had been duped, but later blaming him thinking he knew all along.
 The healing process takes time and random events before a happy ending.

 His two sisters were the first to know and of course told the rest of the family.
 Manu's father had been widowed for over a decade and had told his son to marry Maanvi so he, the father, could marry his secret love.
 But now he felt downcast and very upset along with his two daughters.
-A live in grandfather was kept uninformed, but of course he learned, but wasn't as upset as the others.
+A live in grandfather was kept uninformed, and of course he learned, but wasn't as upset as the others.

 We met her father early in the movie and he seems a doting dad.
-Later he tells her he thinks of her as both son and daughter , but we also learn he visits her behind his wife's back.
+Later he tells her he thinks of her as both son and daughter, but we also learn he visits her behind his wife's back.
 His wife and a few other relatives already know about the transgender operation and want to avoid her.